boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ***Trim***

-This option allows you to trim the legend items if its legend exceeds the 'Text Width' value.
+This option allows you to trim the legend items if their legend exceeds the value of `Text Width`.

 ![Legend Overflow Trim Option in chart](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/legend-text-overflow-trim-option.png)